BIST-Research/batbot6/README.md

 - authentication --> username: batbot
 - click 'Log in' at the bottom.
 If this is your first time using Bitvise to connect to a device, it'll exchange some SSH keys and you should select 'Accept and Save'
 5. a terminal should open up, and you're good to do any terminal commands from here!
-6. File Sharing --> after you have a working terminal, on the left hand side of the Bitvise GUI select 'SFTP Connection'.
+6. File Sharing --> after you have a working terminal, on the left hand side of the Bitvise GUI select 'New SFTP Window'.
 This should open a new window in which you can see your file and the batbot jetson's file and easily transfer files over!

 # Code Overview